 New nature is being developped and patience is necessary.
 I hope to see the final result some day, otherwise my children will.
 About water-colour During my study of Landscape-architecture, painting in water-colour was compulsory during the second year.
 The value of water-colour in this particular study is diverse.
 Water-colour is ideal for fast recording impressions and images and forces to watch accurate and divide essentials and inessentials quickly.
 Drawing in pencil or crayon also got some attention during this second year but for me they could not compete with water-colour.
 The unlimited colours and the unpredictable results of working “wet-in-wet” make this technique very attractive.
 And besides there is no better medium for recording skies and water than water-colour.
 Especially in Dutch landscapes these elements are often present.
 The short preparation-time for getting started and finishing with water-colour is also a big advantage.
 Twenty seconds is enough.
 And finally water-colour forces to economize; you can not endlessly mix colours (three is the maximum) and correct.
 Colours become dull or even muddy and the paper gets damaged.

 After many years I discovered that the “quickest” water-colours are often the best.
 Instead of correcting the less successful parts it is often better to start again.
 A water-colour at A3-size takes nowadays about 10 hours of painting while A2-size takes about 15 hours.
 Painting an average 30 minutes a day, I finish about one painting each month.
 Which is just sufficient for one or two expositions each year.
-My finest hours as an artist were the selection of my Great grey owl (2010), Black Woodpecker (2014), Laughing Falcon (2015) Scops Owl (2018) and Bearded Reedlings (2019) for the annual Birds in Art-exposition in Wausau, USA.
+My finest hours as an artist were the selection of my Great grey owl (2010), Black Woodpecker (2014), Laughing Falcon (2015) Scops Owl (2018) Bearded Reedlings (2019) and Woodchat Shrike (2021) for the annual Birds in Art-exposition in Wausau, USA.
 In 2018 my Scops Owl was purchased by the museum en is now part of the permanent collection.
 To be part of an exhibition next to Lars Jonsson, Robert Bateman en Carl Brenders might be the same experience as being asked as a special guest in a U2-concert, while you’re just an enthusiastic amateur guitar-player.

 I usually work from photo’s combining birds and sceneries.
 For this reason my enormous collection of photo-failures (to dark, to small, not sharp, bird just left the picture, etc.) is very useful and so is the image-browser from Google.
 Painting gives me the opportunity to add just the sharpness, brightness, colour, action, composition and contrast lacking in the original pictures.
 Favourite subjects for me are the colours of autumn, dead trees and snow and ice (when starting a water-colour you’re already halfway).
 Flowers are also irresistible subjects for painting.